Adding a data image

 This example shows you how to add a data image visualization to your dashboard.

 First, find or create a data connector with data containing addresses to an image, or parts of an address, like in the following SQL Server database table.

 This example includes the full URL of a picture to go with each employee.

 Next, create a new dashboard using the blank template.

 Go to the toolbar, click Data Visualization, and then select Data Image.
 An empty data image visualization appears on the canvas with its Data Analysis Panel opened.

 In the Explore window, expand the data connector and drag the column containing the image URLs onto the empty data image visualization (or onto the ROWS field of its Data Analysis Panel).
 The picture corresponding to the first row is displayed by default.

 In the Data Analysis Panel, click Visualization.
 You'll see that your data is assigned under Image Path.

 Next, go to the Properties window for the data image.
 Look at the value for the Image Path property and you'll see that it has a placeholder keyword corresponding to the hierarchy assigned under Image Path in the Data Analysis Panel.

 3. Use a data image in a scorecard

-This example shows you how to use a data image visualization in a scorecard (or report) to produce a list of images corresponding with data.
+This example shows you how to use a data image visualization in a scorecard to produce a list of images corresponding with data.
+The same or similar steps also apply to report and small multiple views.